+The number is jarring…but is it truthful?
+The federal Clery Act mandates that schools track and disclose reported incidents of campus sexual assault.
+A national crime victimization survey found that 65% of victims of sexual offenses do not report the assault.
+Currently, 12.7 million women are enrolled in American degree-granting colleges.
 UCSB Group Questions Validity of Campus Rape Statistics.
 A guest speaker for the UCSB Young Americans for Liberty (YAL) on Wednesday spoke against commonly held beliefs regarding sexual assault on college campuses.

 Guest Speaker Andrew Cavarno, a fourth-year history major and member of Young Americans for Liberty, argued that a frequently referenced statistic of one in four women being sexually assaulted on college campuses is heavily inflated and lacking in evidence.
 “There is absolutely no evidence of a rape epidemic on college campuses,” Cavarno said.
 “The word epidemic implies that there’s a sudden wave of sexual violence, or that things are getting worse – this is just not the case.”
-YAL originally intended the event to be a panel discussion featuring speakers from differing sides of the argument.
-Pointing to an empty chair beside him, Cavarno emphasized that no one with an opposing view was present to make the case for the statistic, even after having sent out “hundreds of emails.”
+Washington Post Study Finds Zero Rapes on Campuses, and They Claim That’s a Bad Thing.
+The Washington Post on Wednesday reported that it conducted a review of federal campus safety data from over 2,220 colleges in the United States that offer bachelor’s or advanced degrees.

 The results of the newspaper’s analysis showed that over 1,300 those colleges had zero reported rapes on campus in 2014.
 After having the controversial “one in five” or “one in four” college women are the victim’s of sexual assault stat drilled into our heads over the last several years, one might think the results of the The Post’s study are welcomed news.
 Nope, at least not to The Post — in fact, the newspaper dedicates the remainder of the article explaining why its own study must be wrong.
 Please support us.
 The frenzy over ‘campus rape culture’ is hurting real victims.

 In the case of the former, two graduate students came upon a young woman, unconscious, on the ground behind a trash bin as a man was assaulting her.
 She awoke in the hospital to find, by her own account, “fingers had been jabbed inside me along with pine needles and debris.”
+In the case of the latter, a young woman (now widely known as “Mattress Girl” because she carried a mattress around campus to symbolize her plight) claimed that a man with whom she’d previously had consensual sex, assaulted her in her bed and then left.

 The dangerous irony of rape accusation culture.
 By now, there’s no way you’ve missed the story of Brock Turner, a 20-year-old Stanford swimmer and former Olympic hopeful who in January 2015 was discovered (and chased down) by fellow students as he assaulted an unconscious, partially clothed woman behind a dumpster after a fraternity party.
 In March, Turner was found guilty of three counts of felony sexual assault, including attempt to rape an intoxicated woman and sexually penetrating an unconscious person with a foreign object.
 Prosecutors asked for a sentence of six years in state prison, but last week, Santa Clara County Superior Court Judge Aaron Persky sentenced Turner to six months in county jail and three years of probation.
 In explaining his decision, Persky cited character references supplied by Turner’s friends and family as well as Turner’s age and lack of criminal history.

+“A prison sentence would have a severe impact on him,” Persky said.
+“I think he will not be a danger to others.” firstname.lastname@example.org.
+Rape culture and the problem with the 1 in 5 sexual assault statistic - Columbia Daily Spectator.
+Last semester, Spectator reported on data suggesting that one in every five women on campus has experienced “sexual assault” since enrolling at Columbia.
+This statistic was derived from results of a survey conducted by the Association of American Universities, and was propagated alongside calls for additional support services for victims of rape.
 Community of the Wrongly Accused.
 Lawyers for 'Jackie' tacitly admit she invented her pretend rapist.
 UT conference debates occurrance of sexual assault on campus.
 Students and faculty at University of Texas at Austin are discussing the occurrence and prosecution of sexual assault on campus.

-Rape culture and the problem with the 1 in 5 sexual assault statistic - Columbia Daily Spectator.
-Last semester, Spectator reported on data suggesting that one in every five women on campus has experienced “sexual assault” since enrolling at Columbia.
-This statistic was derived from results of a survey conducted by the Association of American Universities, and was propagated alongside calls for additional support services for victims of rape.
-In the wake of the Emma Sulkowicz mattress protest, this statistic seems to corroborate popular sentiments that Columbia is indeed a bastion of rape.
-But is it really?
-Campus rape dogma in the age of promiscuity.
+The sexual assault conference held this weekend includes presentations from professors, psychologists and legal experts.

 Myths » SAVE: Stop Abusive and Violent Environments.
 Even if false rape reports are rare, they shouldn't be ignored.
 An open letter of response to the children Of Oberlin, and their love letter to themselves.
 A Voice for Men – Humanist Counter-Theory in the Age of Misandry.
 Article « The Rape Culture Lie « Commentary Magazine.
 False Rape Society Archives: False Rape Allegations by Eugene J. Kanin.
 8 Campus Rape Hoaxes Like UVA Rape Story.
 Setting the Record Straight on ‘1 in 5′ Boys raped more often than girls.
 2015 » SAVE: Stop Abusive and Violent Environments.
 2014 » SAVE: Stop Abusive and Violent Environments.
 No polling organization would ever be taken seriously if its sample size was 73, and neither should this 'study' on college rape » AEI.